Living Room Design & Decoration: The Complete AI-Powered Guide

 Farmhouse

 Sofa facing two armchairs across a coffee table.
-Works for entertaining and creates a strong conversation zone.
+Creates a strong conversation zone.
 Best for medium-to-large rooms.

 The L-Shape (Sectional)

-A large sectional with a single armchair opposite.
-More casual, great for families and TV watching.
-Works well in open-plan layouts.
+Large sectional with one armchair opposite.
+More casual, better for families and TV watching.
+The sofa's back acts as a natural room divider in open-plan layouts.

 The Floating Pair

-Two sofas facing each other with a coffee table between them.
-Very architectural and elegant — works brilliantly in large, formal living rooms.
+Two sofas facing each other.
+Very architectural.
+Works in large, formal living rooms.

 How to Choose a Living Room Color Palette